 Administration

-The Office of Student Life will manage and utilize the resources in the production department to ensure proper advertising and communication is held between the students and community.
+The Office of Student Life will manage and utilize the resources in the Production Department to ensure proper advertising and communication is held between the students and the community.

-The Office of Student Life shall hire students to ensure operations of the Production Department functions to the best ability of the department.
+The Office of Student Life shall hire students and professional staff to ensure that the operations of the Production Department function to the best of the department's ability.

 Definition

-The production department ensures the creations of proper tools used for communication and advertising.
+The Production Department ensures the creation of proper tools used for communication and advertising via any medium.

 Authority